VivekkumarChauhan/Iris-Insight/README.md

 # Iris Insight

 **Iris Insight** is an interactive web application designed to classify iris flower species based on sepal and petal dimensions using machine learning algorithms like K-Nearest Neighbors and Logistic Regression.
-It provides users with an intuitive interface to input data and receive immediate classification results.
+It provides users with an intuitive interface to input data and receive immediate classification results hshehe.

 ## Project Description